hasanaliozkan-dev/programmin_languge_concept_class/README.md

 # programming_language_concept_class

-This repository includes PLC class codes that's written in C.
+This repository includes PLC class codes all written in C.